Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-configure-ndef.md

 Unlike other configuration operations that take a slot identifier, configuring NDEF does not alter the configuration of the OTP application slot.
 It only sets which slot to activate after sending the text.

-In its default state, the YubiKey has NDEF configured to emit https://my.yubico.com/neo/? and then activate slot 1 (the [short press](xref:Yubico.YubiKey.Otp.Slot.ShortPress) slot), which is configured for Yubico OTP.
-The result looks something like this:  https://my.yubico.com/neo/?vvccccnnjfhbtdgbflcbfcegkkdvttldvlcvvfinvvdu.
+In its default state, the YubiKey has NDEF configured to emit https://my.yubico.com/yk/# and then activate slot 1 (the [short press](xref:Yubico.YubiKey.Otp.Slot.ShortPress) slot), which is configured for Yubico OTP.
+The result looks something like this: https://my.yubico.com/yk/#vvccccnnjfhbtdgbflcbfcegkkdvttldvlcvvfinvvdu.

+> [!NOTE]
+> YubiKey NEOs use a different URL: https://my.yubico.com/neo/?.

 The most likely use case for this is to configure the YubiKey with a specific Yubico OTP credential and a URL to a validation server.